grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Percy pulled the ship-to-ship mic to her, stretching the tangles out of the cord.
 "Captain Shakes, are you still out there?"

-"Captain Percy," Shakes' voice came crackling back, "nice to hear from you.
-I heard that fuckin' explosion and I thought for a second you were on your way down the hole."
+*"Captain Percy,"* Shakes's voice came crackling back, *"nice to hear from you.
+I heard that fuckin' explosion and I thought for a second you were on your way down the hole."*

 "They put a fuckin' torpedo in the water, but all they got was one of the derelicts.
 Listen, we're going to make like a derelict ourselves and shut everything down over here.
 I need you to try to confuse the situation, or they'll just fucking come right to the point where they last heard us.
 Make some noise, would ya?"

-"That's what I fucking do best these days," said Shakes.
-"I'll totally throw some fucking chaos and confusion into the water.
-Right?"
+*"That's what I fucking do best these days,"* said Shakes. *"I'll totally throw some fucking chaos and confusion into the water.
+Right?"*

 "Fuckin' right.
 Out."